TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 * As a user, I can search item by content (keyword).
 * As a user, I can filter item by metadata (tags).
 * As a user, I can filter item by content (keyword).
+* As a user, I can search a group by group name (keyword).